 The Bonds, when issued, will constitute valid and legally binding obligations of the District and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District, as further described herein.
-The Bonds are obligations solely of the District and are not obligations of the State of Texas, Harris County, Texas the City of Houston, Texas or any entity other than the District.
-INVESTMENT IN THE BONDS IS SUBJECT TO SPECIAL RISK FACTORS DESCRIBED HEREIN.
-See "RIŠK FACTORS."

-The Bonds are offered when, as and if issued by the District, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Schwartz, Page & Harding, L.L.P., Houston, Texas, Bond Counsel.
-Delivery of the Bonds in book-entry form through DTC is expected on or about December 17, 2019.
+The Bonds are offered when, as and if issued by the District, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Schwartz, Page & Harding, L.L.P., Bond Counsel, Houston, Texas.
+Delivery of the Bonds in book-entry form through DTC is expected on or about November 10, 2022.